The Diversity Council and its Mission

 - offering recommendations for consideration by the trustees, faculty, staff, and students.

 - monitoring and assessing our progress toward stated goals and objectives;

 The Diversity Council is composed of a cross-section of faculty, students, and staff (administrative, athletics, and campus services staff), broadly diverse in terms of demographic backgrounds, vocational knowledge, and experience.
 All members are committed to defining diversity in keeping with the PC’s Mission Statement and Diversity Aspiration Statement.

 The Council is comprised of the following members:

 - Two faculty representatives from each of the three academic divisions (total of six) chosen by the faculty for staggered two-year terms;

-- Two student representatives chosen by the Student Government Association for staggered two-year terms;
+- Two student representatives are chosen by the Student Government Association for staggered two-year terms;

-- Two staff representatives chosen by the Campus Services staff for staggered two-year terms;
+- Two staff representatives are chosen by the Campus Services staff for staggered two-year terms;

 - Up to five volunteers from any sector of the campus community, for staggered two-year terms, in accordance with protocols established by the Council (see Sec.
 VI.3 below);

 - Up to two additional members appointed by the President, for staggered two-year terms, in an effort to ensure adequate representation of the entire College community.